 and we measure only the data qubit (middle qubit).
-The results are quite satisfactory as shown in figure \ref{3h}(\subref{3sh}).
-Here the protected qubit is $|0\rangle$ and most outputs show a measurement of $|0\rangle$ higher than 80\%.
-We also ran experiments using different $W$ and obtained comparable results.
+The results are quite satisfactory as shown in Figure \ref{3h}(\subref{3sh}).
+Specifically, the protected qubit is set to $|0\rangle$ and most outputs show a measurement of $|0\rangle$ higher than 80\%.
+Furthermore, we also performed experiments using alternative choices of $W$ and obtained comparable results.

 It turns out the IBM quantum computers will further decompose the standard gates into basic gates when they execute the encoding and decoding scheme.
-These decomposition will usually create many CNOT gates.
-(For example, see the circuit diagrams produced by \texttt{ibmq\_valencia} in figure \ref{app3}(\subref{IBMCQ1sh}) of appendix 3).
-In view of this, we try to improve the accuracy by decomposing $U$ into a product of 6 CNOT gates and 8 single qubit gates as shown in figure \ref{newUbasic}.
-(See appendix 2 for a Matlab script to verify this decomposition.)
+These decompositions will usually create many CNOT gates.
+(For example, see the circuit diagrams produced by \texttt{ibmq\_valencia} in Figure \ref{app3}(\subref{IBMCQ1sh}) of Appendix 3).
+In view of this, we try to improve the accuracy by decomposing $U$ into a product of 6 CNOT gates and 8 single qubit gates as shown in Figure \ref{newUbasic}.
+(See Appendix 2 for a Matlab script to verify this decomposition.)
 From here on out, we refer to this decomposition of $U$ as the \textit{basic gates decomposition of $U$.}

-As seen in figure \ref{3h}(\subref{3bh}), we get improvements in all the machines except for \texttt{ibmq\_valencia} when we use this decomposition.
-It is also interesting to note that the IBM quantum computers will still make small changes when the scheme were performed.
-(See figure \ref{app3}(\subref{IBMCQ1bh}) in appendix 3.)
+As shown in Figure \ref{3h}(\subref{3bh}), we obtain improvements in all the machines except for \texttt{ibmq\_valencia} when we use the basic gates decomposition.
+It is also worth noting that the IBM quantum computers will still make small changes before carrying out the user-specified decomposition of the scheme.
+(See Figure \ref{app3}(\subref{IBMCQ1bh}) in Appendix 3.)